-Microsoft segmentation, targeting and positioning can be explained as a set of activities that constitute the core of marketing efforts.
+Microsoft segmentation, targeting and positioning can be explained as a set of activities that constitute the core of marketing efforts for the multinational technology company.
 Segmentation involves dividing population into groups on the basis of certain characteristics.
 Businesses focus on certain customer segments and position their products and services to satisfy needs and wants of these particular segments.

 The following table illustrates Microsoft segmentation, targeting and positioning: